unstoppabledomains/dev-docs/domain-distribution-and-management/quickstart/retrieve-an-api-key.md

 The key is only allowed to be used in Resolution SDKs to interact with EVM RPC providers to query on-chain data.
 See [example](https://docs.unstoppabledomains.com/resolution/sdks-and-libraries/javascript/#initialize-with-unstoppable-domains-uns-proxy-provider)

-### Legacy API Key
-Refer to [Domain Resolution](https://docs.unstoppabledomains.com/openapi/resolution/) and [Domain Distribution and Management Overview
-](https://docs.unstoppabledomains.com/domain-distribution-and-management/overview/#domain-distribution-and-management-overview) for supported use cases.

-Click `Reveal Key` under `Legacy API key` to acquire your API Key

-## Step 3: Configure Payment Information

-The Partner API v2 (Legacy) must be configured with one or more payment options before users can begin purchasing domains.
-Please follow the instructions in the [Partner Integration Guides](#partner-api-integration-paths) to integrate one or more payment methods for your partner account.

 :::success Congratulations!
 You just registered to become an official Unstoppable Domains Partner.
 :::